-To find out which characters are allowed or prohibited in various fields, please refer to Appendix A: Allowed names.
+To find out which characters are allowed or prohibited in various fields, please refer to the section Allowed names.

-Click on the button New recipient group.
+Lick on the button New recipient group.
 A new line will appear in the list and you will be asked to enter the name that you wish to give the group.

-You can add comments regarding this group, by filling in the field in "Comments" column.
+2 You can add comments regarding this group, by filling in the field in "Comments" column.